Dharma Satya Nusantara Tbk

 10. Reports through standardised reporting systems?

-The company states that its Sustainability Report 2021 has been prepared in accordance with GRI standards: Core option.
+The company's Sustainability Report 2024 has been prepared in alignment with the GRI 1: Foundation 2021 standards.

 -

-The company reports a complete climate risk assessment including climate approach, methods, impacts, risks & opportunities.
-However, the information is not externally verified.
+[Externally verified] The company publishes a complete climate risk assessment including climate approach, methods, impacts, risks and opportunities.
+Information is externally verified by Control Union.

 -